shalomirungu/Group16_project_work/README.md

 Model 1a (1 predictor - sqft_living): R-squared of 0.493 indicates that around 49.3% of the variance in the dependent variable is explained by sqft_living alone.

-Model 1b (1 predictor - transformed price): R-squared of 0.483 indicates that around 48.3% of the variance in the log-transformed price is explained by the predictor.
+Model 1b (1 predictor-transformed price): R-squared of 0.483 indicates that around 48.3% of the variance in the log-transformed price is explained by the predictor.

 Model 2 (all features): R-squared of 0.499 suggests that including all available predictors improves the explanation of variance compared to Model 1, but it's still relatively modest.

-Model 3 (6 predictors - handled multicollinearity and low correlation): R-squared of 0.560 and Adj.
-R-squared of 0.559 indicate an improvement in explaining variance, and addressing multicollinearity and low correlation has positively impacted the model.
+Model 3 (6 predictors - handled multicollinearity and low correlation): R-squared of 0.560 and Adj R-squared of 0.559 indicates an improvement in explaining variance, and addressing multicollinearity and low correlation has positively impacted the model.

 Model 4 (16 predictors - baseline and categorical variables): R-squared of 0.580 and Adj.
-R-squared of 0.580 indicate further improvement, especially with the inclusion of categorical variables.
+R-squared of 0.580 indicates further improvement, especially with the inclusion of categorical variables.

-Model 5 (6 predictors - more features, categorical data, and low p-values): R-squared of 0.590 and Adj.
-R-squared of 0.589 suggest the highest explanatory power among the mentioned models.
+Model 5 (6 predictors - more features, categorical data, and low p-values): R-squared of 0.590 and Adj R-squared of 0.589 suggests the highest explanatory power among the mentioned models.
 The inclusion of more features, categorical data, and low p-values has contributed to the improved performance.

 BEST MODEL Model 5, which includes more features, categorical data, and low p-values, is chosen as the best model due to its higher R-squared value (0.590) and adjusted R-squared value (0.589).
-This model strikes a balance between explanatory power and complexity.The RMSE of approximately 0.3374 suggests that, on average, the model's predictions deviate from the actual values by around 0.3374 log-transformed units.
+This model strikes a balance between explanatory power and complexity.
+The RMSE of approximately 0.3374 suggests that, on average, the model's predictions deviate from the actual values by around 0.3374 log-transformed units.
 This gives an indication of the typical error in the model's predictions.

 ## Recommendations:
-based on findings from our model5:
+based on findings from our model 5:

 Consider the importance of bedrooms, sqft_living, view, condition, and grade when estimating or predicting housing prices.